Capp3/n8n-research-bug/projectbrief.md

 - **Credential Setup**: Straightforward API configuration process
 - **Error Recovery**: Graceful handling of API failures and user errors
 - **Scalability**: Efficient resource usage for large documents and long conversations

+### Acceptance Criteria (MVP)
+- Workflow imports cleanly into a fresh n8n instance with no missing nodes.
+- Searxng endpoint configured and used by Research agent for web results.
+- MCP servers configurable and minimal (at least Firecrawl + Searxng), toggleable per environment.
+- Conversation memory persists via PostgreSQL + pgvector; retrieval works across sessions with default cap 10.
+- Prompts are pulled from the repo via HTTP for user templates; system prompts embedded for scaffolding only.
+- Telegram sends conversational messages and event-based passive progress notifications; quiet is governed by the user’s device settings.
+- All nodes verified against latest n8n docs and Context7 index.
+- Each agent can have its own LLM assigned via provider-agnostic n8n nodes (no provider-specific lock-in).

+## Non-Goals
+- Building beyond single-document workflows for MVP
+- Custom UI beyond n8n Form + Telegram conversation
+- Integrations requiring paid/closed APIs without self-hosted or free-tier alternatives for MVP

 ## Testing Strategy (Import-Friendly)